Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Can't users globally override stylesheets instead?

 It's not a good idea to require users to automatically override website stylesheets.
 Doing so would break websites that use fonts such as Font Awesome to display vector icons.
-We shouldn't have these users constantly battle with websites the same way that many adblocking/script-blocking users (myself included) already do when there's a better option.
+We shouldn't have these users constantly battle with websites the same way that many ad- and script-blocking users (myself included) already do when there's a better option.

 That being said, many users _do_ actually override stylesheets.
 We shouldn't _require_ them to do so, but we should keep our pages from breaking in case they do.
 Pages following this article's advice will probably work perfectly well in these cases without any extra effort.